LinetCheese/lazy_nvim_config/README.md

 One thing to also consider - since this plugin uses Mason's Tailwind LSP - you'll need to install it manually.
-You can do so by running `:Mason` inside neovim, searching for `tailwindcss` and hitting Enter on it.
+You can do so by running `:Mason` inside neovim, searching for `tailwindcss` and hitting "I" on it.
+It should pick up the lsp through your local `npm` installation, which you probably have, if you want Tailwind anyway.

 Afterwards, run `:checkhealth` to see if there are any immediate issues.